SEAS Together

 SEAS Together Community Resource Hub

 In SEAS, we are committed to creating a welcoming and supportive community for all.
 Therefore, the SEAS Together Community Resource Hub is a compilation of resources and organizations in order to help students build connections.
-Although the list of resources are broad and diverse, we acknowledge that they do not include all available organizations on campus that foster equity, diversity, and inclusion.
+Although the list of resources is broad and diverse, we acknowledge that they do not include all available organizations on campus that foster diversity, inclusion and belonging.
 If you have any suggestions or would like to request an addition to this growing list, please contact us at [email protected].

 - Asian and Pacific Islander Students